-Note: MIDI does not carry audio signals but is frequently used to trigger or control an audio source, such as a virtual instrument or hardware synthesizer.
-You should ensure that MIDI data is correctly sent and received by the appropriate hardware or software.
-You may also need to route hardware sound sources' audio to the inputs of your Studio-series interface.
-Please consult the User's Manual of your MIDI devices for help with MIDI setup and usage.
+Power User Tip: MIDI is not audio but is frequently used to trigger or control an audio source (such as a plug-in or synthesizer).
+It's important to ensure that your MIDI data is correctly sent and received by the appropriate hardware or software devices.
+If the devices generate audio, you may also need to return the audio to an AudioBox USB96 input channel.
+Please consult the User Manuals of your MIDI devices for help with MIDI setup and usage.